mattsilv/codesight/README.md

 This is particularly useful when:

 - You're stuck in a complex debugging loop in Cursor or your IDE
-- You need to escalate to a more powerful model like GPT-4 or Claude
+- You need to escalate to a more powerful model like gpt o3-mini-high or o1-pro
 - You want to get a second opinion on your code from a different LLM
 - You need to share your codebase context with an AI assistant quickly